hverjus/hverjus.github.io/teaching.markdown

 The courses I teach (as instructor leader or co-instructor) are the following:

-*   [Object oriented programming in Java](./programmationJava.php) (IUT R&T, Univ.
-Savoie Mont Blanc)
+*   Object oriented programming and design
-*   [Introduction to algorithms and programming - aka.
-Informatique 1](./informatique1.php) (IAE IS Bachelor degree, Univ.
-Savoie Mont Blanc)
+*   Introduction to algorithms and programming
-*   [Object oriented design and programming - aka.
-Informatique 2](./informatique2.php) (IAE IS Bachelor degree, Univ.
-Savoie Mont Blanc)
+*   Functional programming
-*   Information system design and engineering (IAE MIS MSc. degree, Univ.
-Savoie Mont Blanc)
+*   Information system design and engineering
-*   Mobile application technologies (IAE MIS MSc. degree, Univ.
-Savoie Mont Blanc)
+*   Mobile application technologies
-*   Distributed or service-based information system architectures (IAE MIS MSc. degree, Univ.
-Savoie Mont Blanc)
+*   Distributed information system
-*   Information system security (IAE MIS MSc. degree, Univ.
-Savoie Mont Blanc)
-*   Research approach and methodology (IAE MIS MSc. degree, Univ.
-Savoie Mont Blanc)
+*   Research approach and methodology

 Some teaching materials are available online with reserved grants access.
 If you have suggestions, I really appreciate your feedbacks, comments...Don't hesitate !